tariqbuilds/attach-args/README.md

 }

 /**
- * Both classes accomplish the same task:
+ * Both classes accomplish the same task of
- * Attach arguments to the constructor as class properties */
+ * attaching constructor arguments as class properties */
 ```